-Dr. Rebecca Robinson, Ph.D., AK-PIC Training Director: rebecca.robinson2@providence.org Dr. Virginia Parret, Ph.D., AK-PIC Associate Training Director: virginia.parret@providence.org Karly Dickson, Technical Assistance Associate, kdickinson@wiche.edu Madison Dupré, Administrative Assistant, mdupre@wiche.edu Or go to www.ak-pic.org
+Rebecca Robinson, Ph.D., AK-PIC Training Director

+Rebecca.Robinson2@providence.org

+or

+Madison Dupré, Western Interstate Commission for Higher Education- mdupre@wiche.edu

+Or go to www.ak-pic.org

-Support for the Alaska Psychology Internship Consortium (AK-PIC) is a collaborative effort between the internship hosting organizations, the Alaska Mental Health Trust Authority, the State of Alaska Department of Health and Social Services, and the Western Interstate Commission for Higher Education (WICHE) Mental Health Program.
+Support for the Alaska Psychology Internship Consortium (AK-PIC) is a collaborative effort between the internship hosting organizations, the Alaska Mental Health Trust Authority, the state of Alaska Department of Health and Social Services, and the Western Interstate Commission for Higher Education (WICHE) Mental Health Program.
 WICHE has an extensive history of expertise working with systems to address behavioral health workforce planning and development, and has contracted to provide ongoing consultation and technical assistance to the internship program.